The Card Guessing Game: A generating function approach: Generalization to riffle shuffles: is it possible?

+{ The binomial in Equation \eqref{eq:Ni} represents the multiplicity of $\pi$ after $k$ shuffles (Proposition \ref{Eu}).
+The number $i^*$ will be the optimal guess for the next card.

+The challenge of writing the program is to quickly generate $\pi$ (starting with $S$ and $i$) along with counting the number of increasing subsequences of it.
+For this purpose, two versions of the above program were implemented to validate the results.
+The first program, {\bf SlowBG(n,k,S)}, counts $\pi$ in a rather straightforward way, i.e. list all the permutations in $\Pi_n\left[S,i\right]$ that begin with $S$, prior to starting calculation.
+The faster program {\bf FastBG(n,k,S)}, on the other hand, generates a permutation which begins with elements $S$ and $i$ in a recursive manner (i.e. appending a number to the permutation one at a time) while keeping track of the number of increasing subsequences at each stage. }

-Having to calculate the optimal guess at each stage makes it impossible to set up a convenient recurrence formula for the generating functions of the number of correct guesses (as in the case of 1-time shuffle).
-Thus, the generalization to $k$ shuffles is not straightforward even for the case $k=2$.
+Having to calculate the optimal guess at each stage {seems to make it impossible} to set up a convenient recurrence formula for the generating functions of the number of correct guesses (as in the case of 1-time shuffle). {We leave this as an open question.}

 \textbf{Open Question:} {\it Find the optimal strategy for guessing the next card of the $k$ riffle shuffles, $k \geq 2$.}